Institutional Innovation & Acceleration

 As senior Entrepreneur in Residence at Citi Ventures, Uri led the coaching curriculum for Citigroup’s D10XSM incubator, setting up a permanent capability to support 100 startups every year founded by intrapreneurs from Citi‘s +200,000 employees globally, across the consumer bank and institutional clients group, that serve 200M customer accounts in 160 countries and facilitate +$3 trillion in financial flows.

-As Entrepreneur in Residence at Wayra, Telefónica–O2’s network of startup and scaleup accelerators, Uri has coached companies across the UK portfolio (194 startups valued at +$1.1 billion) as part of the flagship London-based accelerator and programmes.
+As Entrepreneur in Residence at Wayra, Telefónica–O2’s network of startup and scaleup accelerators, Uri has coached companies across the UK portfolio (194 startups valued at +$1.1 billion).
 Founded in 2011, Wayra is the world’s largest Open Innovation Hub providing access to 350 million Telefónica customers and clients in 15 countries.

 Working on regional and vertical accelerators in partnership with government and enterprise, Uri has coached Wayra startups in programmes including the NCSC Cyber Accelerator (in partnership with GCHQ), Health Hub (MSD-Merck, Novartis), Intelligent Mobility (Hyundai, Network Rail, Ferrovial, Stagecoach), Scaleups (Innogy) and the AI & Blockchain Accelerator (University of Edinburgh, Cisco).

 Uri coaches startups and scaleups from seed through growth and early scale (2-250 employees), working with founders and their teams to accelerate commercial outcomes (e.g. reducing sales cycles from 18 to 9 months) and growth milestones (e.g. 15X pipeline, +$10M funding, key hires) and support rapid transformation as they double in size every 3-6 months (OKRs, culture, executive development).

 Previously, Uri served as VP Marketing for Ceedo, a virtualisation software company (funded by Intel Capital), and as Entrepreneur in Residence at Tzina, an international broadcast media group, where he built and managed consumer and enterprise products that shipped in the millions worldwide, across industries spanning enterprise software, web services, consumer electronics and broadcast television.